 Benefits: The highest quality image, with a solid connection that doesn't require internet.

 Negatives: Requires proper cable input/outputs.

 If you have access to a digital projector, you have the opportunity to display FanDraft at a massive size.
 Simply connect your projector to your laptop, and enjoy a massively displayed FanDraft screen.

 Negatives: Older projectors can often have limited resolution capabilities.

 Tips & Troubleshooting

-• Select the Settings tab.
+To configure your PC for TV output, do the following: Right-click on a blank part of your desktop and select Properties.
+Select the Settings tab.
 If your TV is properly connected as a second monitor, Windows will recognize this and show two monitor icons, numbered 1 and 2.

-Press the Function (FN) key and your computer’s corresponding F-number key — the external monitor key.
+Change the Screen resolution by moving the slider all the way to the left.
+Click Apply.
+Enabling External Monitor Press the Function (FN) key and your computer’s corresponding F-number key — the external monitor key.
 (This may be FN+F2, F3, F4, F5, F6 or F7; the combination will depend on your computer.)

-Changing your resolution
++ Changing your screen resolution